Selecting the Right Vet for Your Dog

 - If you're moving into a new area, ask your current vet if he can give you the name of a trusted colleague or clinic, or refer you to someone who can.

 - If possible, choose a vet that is close to home.
-Short car rides will help minimize stress to your dog, especially if she is sick or injured.
+Short car rides will help minimize stress for your dog, especially if she is sick or injured.

 Conduct a phone interview